The Hike To The Grand Teton's Lower Saddle

 Depending on the time of year, you might receive the actual permit over the phone, from a visitor center, or at the Jenny Lake Ranger Station.

 During the summer when the Jenny Lake Ranger Station is open, all backcountry camping permits for climbers must be picked up in person at the station.
 Walk-in permits can be picked one day before your trip begins.
-It used to be that reservations for the summer season could only be made during the first 5 months of the year, usually January through mid-May.
-As of 2024, it appears that they will allow reservations up to two days ahead if backcountry camping spots are available (most likely from cancelled reservations but unknown).
-This should be verified ahead of time to make sure the policy is actually in place starting in 2024.
+As of 2024, it appears that the park will allow reservations up to two days ahead if backcountry camping spots are available.
+The policy.

 Camping zones are not always free of snow early in the season.
 The camping zones above the Meadows' Camping Zone can burn off at a faster rate than the Meadows.
 In 2018, the Meadows was covered in snow all summer long due to a large avalanche.
 It was nice and green on July 4th, 2016.
 Varies every year.

-The park also has campgrounds (1,206 sites) and lodging (803 room units), and bunk cabins at the American Alpine Club's Grand Teton Climbers' Ranch.
-And many camping locations are available in the Bridger-Teton National Forest.
-The Forest Service camping options are very popular and their camping spots are often in limited supply.
-Many websites and apps cover all the valley's camping options.
-We have our own webpage for campers but it isn't updated on a regular basis.
+The park has over 1200 campground spots and over 800 lodging units.
+And there are bunk cabins at the American Alpine Club's Grand Teton Climbers' Ranch.
+Many camping locations are available in the Bridger-Teton National Forest.
+The Friends of the BTNF website has some tips for campers.
+We have our own webpage for campers but it isn't updated on a regular basis and it's mostly a starting point for checking out other resources, many far better than ours.

 ~ Published Distances ~